zeroluck/docs/sources/faq/index.md

 only if they have a Google account.
 With a myriad of vendors producing hardware and software that interact on our behalf, we cannot build our society on central identity silos.
 Like enlightened despotism, it seems efficient.
-But over time, it undermines the design goal of the Internet--the resiliancy of autonomous entities cooperating to form one network.
-The Internet was made possible by standards like tcp/ip, DNS, http and ssl.
+But over time, it undermines the design goal of the Internet--the resiliency of autonomous entities cooperating to form one network.
+The Internet was made possible by standards like TCP/IP, DNS, HTTP and SSL.
 After 20 years, we have the standards on which to build the Internet's identity infrastructure.
 Free open source tools like the Gluu Server make these new identity standards accessible to the masses.
 Now any domain can authenticate like Google (or at